 [Order Date] >= [Start Date] AND [Order Date] <= [End Date]

 Step 3: Add Date Range to Filters

-- Drag Date Range to Filters, select True, and then click OK.
+- In the Filter dialog, check only True, and then click OK.

-- Right-click Date Range on the Filters shelf, select Apply to Worksheets, and then select All Using this Data Source.
+- Optional: Right-click Date Range Filter on the Filters shelf, select Apply to Worksheets > All Using this Data Source.